 “… lumen naturae is the light of the darkness .”

 Jung talks about the scintilla or little sparks of light that illuminate consciousness.
-This has always been such a beautiful image to me.
-I have been thinking a great deal about these “scintilla”- these sparks of light.

 It is my experience that resting the mind and waiting (repeat: WAITING) without running around like a lunatic wanting things to change allows this illumination to occur right on its own in its own way.

 One of the strengths from an ongoing meditation practice is that we do not necessary have to believe that the “snake” in the corner in the room is actually a real snake that could kill us.
 With this natural light of awareness we might just come to find that it is a silly old rope after all.
 The only thing that was harmful and scaring us was our own mind and imagination.
 Although pranja loosing its’ connection to awareness sounds so simple, we spend most of our waking and sleeping in a state of this separation.

 We react to the “snake” in the corner, to the perceived “threat.”
 Throw in a large does of “habit” and we are sucked into the fantasy- the dream- the nightmare.